 Anxiety and Vertigo

 Yes, anxiety can cause vertigo.
 People with panic attacks and anxiety attacks can experience different short forms of vertigo.
 The room may spin causing you to be nauseous and to start vomiting.
-I read where even mental illness may cause vertigo.
+I read that even mental illness may cause vertigo.
 I had no idea so many people suffer from vertigo.

 I keep hearing from this friend that her friends have vertigo.
 My friend, Lisa, has had vertigo for almost three years.
 Her’s is due to crystals in her ear.
 I have to wonder, why are so many people getting vertigo?
 This is awful.